What We Do

 - Physical ability to participate fully in the planned activities of your assigned program

 All programs include physical activities which require leaders’ full participation to ensure participant safety and experience.
-Programs generally require leaders to be able to lift 50 pounds and walk for long stretches of time throughout each day.
+On program, leaders may be expected to carry/transport suitcases and bags, participate in activities like a ropes course or zip lining, walk for long stretches of time each day, and lift/carry program materials and large containers of water for participants.
 Many of our programs also include outdoor physical activities such as hiking and swimming.

 - Complete availability for the duration of your assigned program and Staff Training in Brattleboro, Vermont